Cartan structure equations and Levi-Civita connection in noncommutative geometry: Differential and Cartan Calculus

+Similarly, for all $v\in \Vect(A)$, trivially holds on $A$ and by induction on the form degree it holds on $\OM$ since both the right hand side and the left hand side are braided derivations of $\OM$. \\

-The equations $\LLL_z\circ \dd =\dd\circ \LLL_z$, $\LLL_v=\ii_v\circ \dd+\dd\circ \ii_v $ and \eqref{ii}, \eqref{LLL} (restricted to exterior forms), \eqref{Lii}, $\dd^2=0$, constitute the Cartan calculus of the exterior, Lie and inner derivatives that has recently been studied in \cite{Weber} (it was considered in the case of noncommutative geometries arising from Drinfeld twists of commutative geometries in \cite{proc}).
-Notice that the derivation of these equations holds true also if $\VV$ is not finitely generated and projective over $A$ (indeed the contraction operator in \eqref{contractionoperator} need not be an isomorphism).
+The equations $\LLL_z\circ \dd =\dd\circ \LLL_z$, $\LLL_v=\ii_v\circ \dd+\dd\circ \ii_v $ and \eqref{ii}, \eqref{LLL} (restricted to exterior forms), \eqref{Lii}, $\dd^2=0$, constitute the Cartan calculus of the exterior, Lie and inner derivatives \cite{Gurevich, Weber}.
+Notice that the derivation of these equations holds true also if $\Omega(A)$ is not finitely generated and projective over $A$ (indeed we never used coevaluation maps, just nondegeneracy of the pairing, cf. Corollary \ref{pnondeg}).
 We summarize these equations in the following theorem,

-\begin{theorem}[Braided Cartan calculus] Let ${A}$ be a braided symmetric left $H$-module algebra and consider the associated braided differential algebra $(\OM,\wedge,\mathrm{d})$.
+\begin{theorem}[Braided Cartan calculus] Let ${A}$ be a braided commutative left $H$-module algebra and consider the associated braided differential algebra $(\OM,\wedge,\mathrm{d})$.
 The exterior derivative, the Lie derivative and inner derivative along vector fields $u,v\in \Vect(A)$ are graded braided derivations of $\OM$ (respectively of degree $1,0, -1$) that satisfy